ssloy/ssloy.github.io/docs/tinyrenderer/bresenham.md

 However, optimization must be approached with caution.
 The key consideration is the target platform: optimizing for a graphics card versus a CPU are entirely different challenges.
 Before and during any optimization, profiling is essential — there should be no optimization without measurement!
-As I write this in 2025 on my old laptop, the results continue to surprise me.

 ### Round 1